raunakab/cherrytree/README.md

 This proves highly suitable for applications where data needs to be grouped in a tree-like fashion while also being able to be retrieved as quickly as possible.
 Certain popular applications include DOMs and non-cyclical solvers.

+`Tree` provides APIs such as:
+- basic immutable APIs:
+    - getting the value of a `Node`
+    - getting the relationship between two `Node`s in the `Tree`
+- more advanced mutable APIs:
+    - removing `Node`s (which then removes its entire subtree)
+    - arbitrarily reordering children `Node`s
+    - rebasing `Node`s onto other `Node`s (regardless of their relationship)
+        - i.e., can even rebase a parent `Node` onto one of its descendent `Node`s

 ## Example:

 ```rust